Chart Color Schemes

 Morningside - Seven Hills displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Morningside - Seven Hills, as per the latest Census, 46.0% of dwellings were houses with the remaining 54.0% being semi-detached homes, apartments, and other types.
-This is compared to Brisbane's metropolitan area where 52.7% of dwellings are houses.
-Home ownership in Morningside - Seven Hills stood at 17.1%, lower than Brisbane metro's figure.
-Dwellings were either mortgaged (37.8%) or rented (45.2%).
-The median monthly mortgage repayment was $2,167, below the Brisbane metro average of $2,500.
-Median weekly rent in the area was $430, compared to Brisbane's $440.
-Nationally, Morningside - Seven Hills' mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+In Morningside - Seven Hills, as per the latest Census, 46.0% of dwellings were houses, with the remaining 54.0% comprising semi-detached homes, apartments, and other types.
+This differed from Brisbane's metropolitan area, where 52.7% were houses and 47.3% were other dwellings.
+Home ownership in Morningside - Seven Hills stood at 17.1%, with mortgaged dwellings at 37.8% and rented ones at 45.2%.
+The median monthly mortgage repayment was $2,167, lower than Brisbane's average of $2,500.
+The median weekly rent in the area was $430, compared to Brisbane's $440.
+Nationally, Morningside - Seven Hills' mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing